 Use the cropping tool to focus on the essential part of the image.

 Don’t be afraid to experiment with different filters and effects until you find the perfect combination.

 Use Canva Pro for more editing features to help make your images look more professional.

 It might sound simple, but this is often overlooked.
 You need to start the ball rolling if you would like to see your articles shared on social media sites.

-When you have posted an article share it on all of your social media accounts.
+When you have posted an article, please share it on all of your social media accounts.

 Share your content at different times of the day.
-Keep in mind that you will reach a different audience at various points of the day.
+Remember that you will reach a different audience at various points of the day.

 Many artists only post their latest blog posts on their favorite social media platforms.
 However, many people didn’t see their older posts, so they are missing out on driving more people to their websites.